-c) Added a so-called Authorization and Validation list capability requested by and referenced by IEC 62351-9, IEC TC 57 Power Systems Management and Associated Information Exchange - Part 9 – Data and Communication Security - Key Management.
+c) Added a so-called Authorization and Validation list capability requested by and referenced by IEC 62351-9, IEC TC 57 Power Systems Management and Associated Information Exchange – Part 9 – Data and Communication Security – Key Management.

 d) Several other adjustments to prepare Rec.
-ITU-T X.509 for future requirements imposed by smart grid security and Internet of Things.
+ITU-T X.509 for future requirements imposed by smart grid security and Internet of things.

 Q11/17 is also maintaining the ASN.1 Recommendations and is further elaborating Recommendations on OIDs.
 This work is also done collaboratively with ISO/IEC JTC 1/SC 6/WG10.
 ASN.1 is stable with the revision approved September 2015.
 The ASN.1 module database continues to have new additions, enabling implementers to obtain syntax-checked, machine-readable, published ASN.1 specifications.